horia141/horia141.github.io/_drafts/raynor.md

 }
 {% endhighlight %}

-So it implements the build phase of the `RBFM<A,B>`, with `B = number`.
+So it implements the build phase of the `RBFM<A,B>` with `B = number`.
 The phase itself is quite simple, being the identity function in both directions.
 Finally, `BaseNumberMarshaller<number>` looks like:

 {% highlight js %}
 export abstract class BaseNumberMarshaller<T> extends RaiseBuildFilterMarshaller<number, T> {